Top > Features > Animations > Evidence > About | Log in

 Make your brain recognize it as important information

-Since Ebbinghaus's research on the forgetting curve, the effectiveness of repetitive learning has been scientifically proven.
-Research shows that about 66% of newly learned information is lost within 24 hours, but this forgetting can be prevented through repetition at appropriate intervals.
+Since Ebbinghaus's research on the forgetting curve (1885), the effectiveness of repetitive learning has been scientifically proven.
+This research shows that without review, memory fades rapidly and the cost of relearning rises sharply — but this can be prevented through repetition at appropriate intervals.
 Multiple studies have shown that distributed learning over time is more effective than massed learning all at once.

 Repetition strengthens neural connections in the brain, consolidating information into long-term memory.
 This causes the brain to recognize the information as "important" and remember it more strongly.